I Tried Meal Prepping for a Week—Here’s What Happened When I Gave Up Takeout

 Day 5: Over it

-I woke up the next day feeling ready to finish off the rest of my meal-prepped food.
+I woke up the next day ready to finish off the rest of my meal-prep food.
 All I had left was bread, bacon, avocados, eggs, and some cherries I bought later in the week, so I made different combinations of those ingredients to create lazy-girl meals from scratch.

 By the evening, I was happy my five days of meal prep were over.
 In fact, I was so happy, I planned a brunch out with a friend for the next day.